-If student refuses to give the teacher their phone, teacher shall write the student up and it will fall under insubordination and improper use of electronic device.
-Principal will then confiscate phone for the rest of the school day.
-If a student refuses to relinquish a banned item, they can be assigned a form of school discipline which can result in up to a one (1) day of OSS for insubordination.
+\\ If a student refuses to surrender the phone/device, the teacher shall write the student up and it will fall under insubordination and improper use of an electronic device.
+The principal will then confiscate the device for the rest of the school day.
+Any student that fails to relinquish their device will be assigned one day OSS for insubordination.
+These actions may impact the student's participation in future sporting events and/or school activities.